indykiss/DataStructures-Algos/Patterns.md

 Two pointers iterate through the data together until a condition is met.

+We can't use two pointers if the arr isn't sorted.

 Ways to identify when to use the Two Pointer method:
 -  It will feature problems where you deal with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints
 - The set of elements in the array is a pair, a triplet, or even a subarray